UgzSourceCode/WallpaperChanger/README.md

 # WallpaperChanger
-A small application that fast sets stupid wallpaper.
+A small application that sets stupid wallpaper quickly.
+Use this app when your freind doesn't block his computer.